openebs-archive/openebs-docs/docs/alphafeatures.md

 - CStorPoolInstance(CSPI)
 - cspc-operator

-**Note:** Volume provisioning on CSPC provisioned pools will be supported only via CSI.
+**Note:** Volume provisioning on CSPC pools will be supported only via OpenEBS CSI provisioner.

 The current workflow to provision CSPC pool is as follows:

 1. OpenEBS should be installed.
-Recommended OpenEBS version is 1.4 or above.
+Recommended OpenEBS version is 1.5.
 2. Install CSPC operator using YAML.
-3. Identify the available blockdevice which are `Unclaimed`and `Active`.
+3. Identify the available blockdevices which are `Unclaimed` and `Active`.
 4. Apply the CSPC pool YAML spec by filling required fields.
-5. Verify the CSPC pool details
+5. Verify the CSPC pool details.

 <h4><a class="anchor" aria-hidden="true" id="install-openebs-cspc"></a>Install OpenEBS</h4>